Explore the STEM skills of the North’s greatest engineers and solve real-world problems with sustainable development.

 The length of the session is flexible to fit in with your school day.
 It is usually between 60 and 90 minutes, depending on factors such as industry/engineer involvement.

-We can deliver sessions either in school, at our space in Newcastle or at our industry partner sites.
+We can deliver sessions either in school or at our space in Newcastle.

 Improve engagement, interest or enjoyment in STEM subjects